 Ticket Offices are quite crowded during the summer months.
 Istanbul’s tourism season starts in April and continues until November.
 Thus, long queues are formed in front of the ticket offices in the spring and summer months.

-In order to avoid waiting in line to buy tickets, you have two options: First, you can buy the Museum Pass Istanbul.
-Second, you can buy Topkapi Palace skip-the-line tickets.
-You can buy tickets online for Topkapi Palace in advance using this link.
+In order to avoid waiting in the line, you have two options: First, you can buy the Museum Pass Istanbul.
+Second, you can buy Topkapi Palace online skip-the-line tickets in advance by using this link here.

 2. Second Courtyard of the Palace